 This method of filament drying is experimental.
 However, it works and can be used if time is not an issue.back to menu ↑

-Nyon drying can be done in the oven for 4-6 hours at 75-90degC.
-You can aslo dry Nylon in a food dehydrator for up to 4 hours.
+Drying Nylon filament can be done in the oven at Home for 4-6 hours.
+The Nylon Filament Drying temperature is between 75-90 degC.
+You can also dry Nylon in a food dehydrator for up to 4 hours.
 However, if you need to store it effectively, get a specialized filament dryer so that you can also print while it dries.

 Let’s look at the best ways to dry nylon.